hredhayxz/skycast/README.md

 ## Project Directory Structure

-The CraftyBay directory structure is organized as follows:
+The SkyCast directory structure is organized as follows:

 ```